 What is 3D Rendering for Interior Design?

 In the past, interior designers and other professionals used simple sketches and 2D images to display their products.
+We’ve written more on the topic of hand sketching, here.
 While this may still be efficient in some instances, it may not be the best solution in a highly competitive market.

 In other words, these “outdated” tools cannot be efficient where you need to stand out in the crowd or have an edge over your competitors.
 With that in mind, the best way to present your designs and ideas to both your existing and potential clients is through 3D rendering.